 Spiced Mince Pie

 Due to popular demand, as many of our customers are wanting to munch on this bar all year round, we are going to continue holding it up for sale still until stocks last.
 This unique bar shares the same formulation of multiple-transportable carbohydrates and ribose for optimal energy delivery and rapid cellular recovery characteristic as our other bars, but this time with a subtle hint of mixed spice and zesty peel.
-Also, at around 1g of fat per bar, this is by far the lowest fat mince pie you will eat this winter!
+Also, at around 1g of fat per bar, this is by far the lowest fat mince pie you will ever eat!

 The Spiced Mince Pie Bar contains a dose of D-Ribose and a blend of potent Vitamins and Minerals included in the ingredient matrix as a pre-emptive measure to optimise post exercise recovery.
 TORQ Bar forms part of the TORQ Fuelling System, so can be used alongside TORQ’s energy drinks, gels and chews to fuel optimal performances.